 3. Consider the Consequences

 Most likely there will be times where you’re not sure how you’re going to be able to get everything done.
-If you have several different things that are pressing for your attention and you’re not sure how to prioritize, consider the consequences of not getting the work done or not meeting the deadline.
-Chances are, there will be much different consequences from one task to the next.
+If you have several different things that are pressing for your attention and you’re not sure how to prioritize tasks, consider the consequences of not getting the work done or not meeting the deadline.
+Chances are, there will be very different consequences from one task to the next.

 Another factor to consider is your relationship with the client.
 If it’s a client that you have worked with for a while and have always met deadlines, they may be more understanding if you’re struggling to meet a deadline (depending on the situation).
 Or you may have a situation where you’re working with a new client and hoping to get more work or referrals in the future from this client.
 In this case, your relationship with the client may be important enough to shuffle things around to get the work done.

 You’ll also want to take into consideration the impact that a task will have on getting paid.
-You may have a project where you will be paid at various milestones throughout the project.
-If you are just a small step away from reaching one of those milestones you may want to give added priority to getting it done and getting paid.
+You may have a project where you’ll be paid at various milestones throughout the project.
+If you’re just a small step away from reaching one of those milestones, you may want to give added priority to get it done and getting paid.

 Likewise, there may be a situation where a client has already paid for your services and you just need to complete the work.
 Completing this client’s work may take priority since they have already paid for your time.

-If you’re a freelancer you’ll always need to be considering your cash flow situation.
-So taking into consideration the situation with money and how/when payment will be made will help you to know what you need to be working on to keep your business functioning smoothly.
+If you’re a freelancer, you’ll always need to be considering your cash flow situation.
+So taking into consideration the situation with money and how/when payment will be made will help you know what you need to be working on to keep your business functioning smoothly.

-This can be a much more effective way of prioritizing tasks than simply trying to decide what to work on for a particular day without really giving much though to the big picture.
-With weekly and monthly to-do lists in addition to a daily list you’ll be able to see how each task impacts the other things on your list, and priorities tend to clearly emerge.
+This can be a much more effective way of prioritizing tasks than simply trying to decide what to work on for a particular day without really giving much thought to the big picture.
+With weekly and monthly to-do lists in addition to a daily list, you’ll be able to see how each task impacts the other things on your list, and priorities tend to clearly emerge.

 7. Schedule a Percentage of Your Time for Personal Projects